StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 gazing" to decide my next step in life.
-Reflection led me to realize that my skills were both broad and deep, and that my passions drew me to use those skills to help understand the natural world that is directly experienced, including the ocean and atmosphere.
-I was inspired to connect with Dr. Mahlman who generously invited me to visit GFDL to see if a "physics re-tread" could bring something to his wonderful lab.
+Reflection led me to realize that my skills were both broad and deep, and that my passions drew me to use those skills to help understand the natural world that is directly experienced, in particular the ocean and atmosphere.
+I was thus inspired to connect with Dr. Mahlman who generously invited me to visit GFDL to see if a "physics re-tread" could bring something to his wonderful lab.